DevExpress-Examples/winforms-grid-create-gridview-descendant/Readme.md

 You typically need to create descendants of the following classes to implement custom functionality for a `GridView`:

-- `GridView` - The component that exposes customization settings.
-References all infrastructure classes.
+- `GridView` - The component that exposes customization settings and references all infrastructure classes.
 - `GridControl` - The control that you place on the form.
 This is a container for your View descendant.
 - `GridInfoRegistrator` - Contains the View's registration information.
 - `GridHandler` - Processes mouse and keyboard actions.